Rhys Ifans

 Rhys Ifans Now

 In 2021, Rhys took on the role of Grigori Rasputin, the antagonist of the main character in the film "The King's Man."
-The movie also featured Ralph Fiennes and Harris Dickinson.
+The movie also starred Ralph Fiennes and Harris Dickinson.
 The film received lukewarm reviews.

 Rhys Ifans in 'The King's Man'